-You need to make sure that after you are done printing you place the paper on your Cricut Mat the exact way you see it here.
+You need to make sure that you place the paper on your Cricut Mat the exact way you see it here after you are done printing.

-The black frame that contains all of the designs you want to cut is a reference for your Cricut to know where to cut.
+The black frame is a mark that serves as a reference for your Cricut to know where to cut.

 Printer Set-Up and Printing Process

-The System Dialog is useful if you need to find your printer, or you need to change the type of paper you are using.
-If your printer is already connected to your computer you can leave this option off.
+If your printer is already connected to your computer, you can leave this option off.

-Can we just talk about bleed a little bit?
+Can we just talk about “bleed” for a little bit?

-Check out the following photos and let’s chat about bleed a little bit more.
+Check out the following photos, and let’s chat about the results.

 Don’t you think it looks extremely weird?

 Thankfully I was wrong.
-As you can see, Cricut Design Space extended the ink in every place the blade was supposed to go.
-Notice that inside the designs the fonts look just fine.
+As you can see, Design Space extended the ink in every place the blade was supposed to go.
+Notice that inside the designs, the fonts look just fine.

-Although Cricut’s sensor is really powerful, there’s a little room for error.
-The bleed prevents your Machine from cutting inside and outside of the place where is supposed to.
-For instance, photo number two shows how there’s no white border on the cut made with the bleed option ON.
+Although Cricut’s sensor is really powerful, there’s little room for error.
+The bleed prevents your machine from cutting inside and outside of the place where it is supposed to.
+For instance, photos one and two show no white border on the cut made with the bleed-om.

 Select Materials, Arrange Mat & Cut

-Install fine point blade, place the printed project on the mat and load it to the Cricut Machine.
+Install the fine point blade, place the printed project on the mat and load it into the Cricut machine.
 Remember that it has to look like in the preview.

 At this very moment, you will see the magic happen!

-When Cricut Design Space tells you the Cut is done, unload your Mat, remove designs from it.
+When Design Space tells you the cut is done, unload your mat, and remove the project from it.

-There you have it..…You are PRO at Printing then Cutting!
+There you have it; you are PRO at “Print Then Cut!“

 What to do if the Print Then Cut Option is Not Working